GenHSI: Controllable Generation of Human-Scene Interaction Videos

-In summary, our main contributions are summarized as: \begin{itemize} \item We propose a training-free method \textbf{\shortname} for controllable generation of long human-scene interaction videos given only a scene image, person images, and an interaction text description. \item Rather than deal with the HSI video generation problem using a single stage, we break it down into three stages: \textbf{script writing}, \textbf{pre-visualization}, and \textbf{animation} that enable better 3D control, while being training-free and retaining person identities. \end{itemize} These contributions open the doors to diverse applications in controllable long HSI video generation, training data generation, and video personalization.
+In summary, our main contributions are summarized as: \begin{itemize} \item We propose a training-free method \textbf{\shortname} for controllable generation of long human-scene interaction videos given only a scene image, a person image, and an interaction text description. \item Rather than deal with the HSI video generation using a single stage, we break it down into three stages: \textbf{script writing}, \textbf{pre-visualization}, and \textbf{animation} that enable better 3D control through 3D-aware keyframe prompting, while being training-free and retaining person identities. \end{itemize} These contributions open the doors to diverse applications in controllable long HSI video generation, training data generation, and video personalization.